 B vitamins: There are a lot of b-vitamins in vanilla, including niacin, which is a key nutrient in the maintenance of healthy skin.
 Thiamin, riboflavin, vitamin B6, and pantothenic acid are also found in this tasty extract.

-I keep a large pack in my fridge sealed tightly at all times for additions to desserts and even vegetables like my Roasted Brussels Sprouts with Vanilla-Pecan Butter.
+But it is true that vanilla can help people to get rid off drug addiction.In such cases people can seek the help of experts from couples rehab in Irvine as they can help you to maintain healthy lifestyle. keep a large pack in my fridge sealed tightly at all times for additions to desserts and even vegetables like my Roasted Brussels Sprouts with Vanilla-Pecan Butter.

 Click Here to Pin It!